Lesson 1: Introduction to Data Science

 Data science is an interdisciplinary field that uses scientific methods, algorithms, and tools from other fields such as statistics and computing to extract knowledge and insights from data for decision making.
 Data science is a systematic process of extracting meaning from data.

-This diagram below illustrates the full lifecycle and the high-level workflow of a data science project.
+This diagram below illustrates the full lifecycle and high-level workflow of a data science or machine learning project.

-Though the lifecycle illustrated above is more specific to a machine learning project, any type of data science project can still go through a similar lifecycle.
-For example, an analytics project with the goal of creating a dashboard for business users or stakeholders can still undergo development, deployment, maintenance, and monitoring.
-An AI project that uses a pretrained large language model (LLM) to extract structured data from PDF documents can be developed, deployed to production, monitored, and maintained.
+Though the lifecycle illustrated above is more specific to machine learning projects, other types of data science projects could follow a similar process.
+For instance, an analytics project focused on building a dashboard for business users could be developed, deployed, monitored, and maintained.
+Likewise, an AI project using a pre-trained large language model (LLM) to extract structured data from PDFs could also go through development, deployment, monitoring, and ongoing maintenance.

-Also, most data scientist focus only on the development aspect of data science projects.
-However, the lifecycle of an end-to-end data science project spans across development to deployment and maintenance/monitoring.
-Implementing an end-to-end data science project is usually needs a collaboration from data professionals across various role.
+Most data scientist focus only on the development aspect of data science projects.
+However, the lifecycle of an end-to-end data science project spans across development to deployment, maintenance and monitoring.
+Implementing an end-to-end data science project usually needs a collaboration from data professionals across various role.

 Data Teams